CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 #### General Procedure

 With GitLab CI, the `.gitlab-ci.yml` file describes the CI Pipeline, its jobs and what each job does.
-This section focuses on reusing a `.gitlab-ci.yml` file from the Cumulus Production Ready Automation package for your own use.
+This section describes how to reuse a `.gitlab-ci.yml` file from the Cumulus Production Ready Automation package for your own use.

-The included example `.gitlab-ci.yml` files are created and defined specifically to separate out the complex logic of each job from the pipeline and job definition.
+The included example `.gitlab-ci.yml` files are created and defined specifically to separate the complex logic of each job from the pipeline and job definition.
 In the `.gitlab-ci.yml` examples, each job has a single `script:` line.
 Each single `script:` line is a call to another shell script.
 This makes the `.gitlab-ci.yml` file neater, cleaner, and easier from which to start.

 Use a `.gitlab-ci.yml` file from one of the golden standard demo topologies as the starting point for your `.gitlab-ci.yml` file.
 The `.gitlab-ci.yml` file from the Cumulus Networks reference topology (cldemo2) does not contain a provision stage that calls an Ansible playbook to deploy a network configuration.